mayasharma2110/Treat-Yourself/README.md

 #### Delivery Variable

 There was an issue with the delivery variable showing more than 2 decimal places on the bag page from context.py in the bag app.
-From googling I gound the solution to use the code below to fix it
+From googling I found the solution to use the code below to fix it
 > delivery = round(delivery, 2)

 #### Discounted Price